Brain tumor care

 - spinal cord tumors

 Diagnosing a brain tumor often starts with a physical exam and a neurological exam by your primary care provider.
 The provider asks a series of questions and performs tests to check brain, spinal cord and nerve function.
-If your provider thinks you might have a tumor, he or she will order additional tests.
+If your provider thinks you might have a tumor, additional tests will be done.

 The most common brain tumor symptoms include: